blackberry-garance/flowershow-app/blog/full-giscus-configuration-support.md

    - Repository ID (starts with 'R_')
    - Category ID (starts with 'DIC_')

 With this minimal setup, a comment section will appear on your site.
-Flowershow will use your site’s GitHub repository and the default “Announcements” and set some default values for other Giscus options, like the position of the comment box or the theme.
+Flowershow will use your site's GitHub repository and the default "Announcements" and set some default values for other Giscus options, like the position of the comment box or the theme.

-However, if you need more control over the comment section, you can now override any Giscus settings using your site’s [[config-file|config.json]].
+However, if you need more control over the comment section, you can now override any Giscus settings using your site's [[config-file|config.json]].
 This gives you access to the full range of Giscus options:

 ```json
 {